 The economy went into a downward spiral.
 GDP per capita dropped by almost 50%, from \$1,096 in 1990 to \$535 in 1995, and recovered the 1990 level only in 2018.
-In 2000, 78% of the population lived below the poverty rate (\$3.20 per day); by 2017 it had dropped to 20%.
-The major drivers of economic recovery were unanticipated.
-Hundreds of thousands of people started to make a living by becoming astute traders engaged in the re-export of goods brought from neighbouring China to Kazakhstan, Russia, Uzbekistan and other countries.
-The other was labour migration to Russia and Kazakhstan.
-Otherwise, there is relatively little formal employment: only 13% of the total working population has formal, contractual employment in the private sector; 17% in the public sphere.
+In 2000, 78% of the population lived below the poverty rate (\$3.20 per day); by 2017 it had dropped to 20%.7 The major drivers of economic recovery were unanticipated.
+Hundreds of thousands of people started to make a living by becoming astute traders engaged in the re-export of goods brought from neighbouring China to Kazakhstan, Russia, Uzbekistan and other countries.8 The other was labour migration to Russia and Kazakhstan.9 Otherwise, there is relatively little formal employment: only 13% of the total working population has formal, contractual employment in the private sector; 17% in the public sphere.
 The remaining 70% work informally, based on a 'patent' obtained by paying a lump sum monthly tax (Government of Kyrgyzstan, 2020c).
 In the meantime, the ethno-demographic picture had changed dramatically.
-The Russian population decreased and the Kyrgyz now represent 73% of the total population, 62% of the urban population and 66% of Bishkek's (Government of Kyrgyzstan, 2020b).
+The Russian population, 62% of the urban population and 66% of Bishkek's (Government of Kyrgyzstan, 2020b).